TekExplorer/TekExplorer.github.io/pterodactyl/customizing/wings.md

 ```

 {: .box-note}
-You may now make your changes.
+**ℹ️ Note:** You may now make your changes.
 Once you are done, you will need to build wings.

 # Build Wings
 You must have golang installed to build wings.